pankod/next-boilerplate/README.md

 * **Reverse Proxy** - Lightweight server for proxying API requests.
 * **Bundler Analyzer** - Visualize the size of webpack output files with an interactive zoomable treemap.
 * **Jest** - Javascript testing framework , created by developers who created React.
-* **Enzyme** - JavaScript testing utility for React that makes it easier to test functionality and rendering of your React Components.
+* **React Testing Library** - Simple and complete React DOM testing utilities that encourage good testing practices.
 * **next-runtime-dotenv** - Expose environment variables to the runtime config of Next.js
 * **next-i18next** - An internationalization-framework which provides a function that takes a key, some options, and returns the value for the current language.
 Helps you to add language translation support to your app.
 * **Storybook** - An open source tool for developing UI components in isolation for React.